DHTMLX/scheduler-docs/data/png.md

 Default Export to PNG
 ----------------------

-To export the scheduler as a PNG image, do the following steps:
+To export a scheduler as a PNG image, do the following steps:

 - To use the online export service, enable the <b>export_api</b> plugin via the api/scheduler_plugins.md method: